wpfalive/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.
-change email address from handsome.com.cn to qq.com
+change email address from handsome.com.cn to qq.com Git add new line